Autonomous phase-sensitive radio-echo sounder theory#

 Overview#

-Many of the material below can be found in the ApRES manual, [Brennan et al., 2014], and Nicholls et al. 2015.
+Many of the material below can be found in the ApRES manual, [Brennan et al., 2014], and [Nicholls et al., 2015].

 ApRES emits ‘chirps’, which consist of continuous radio waves lasting one second.
-Durin each chirp the frequency of the emmitted radio wave increases linearly with time from \(f1\) to \(f2\).
+During each chirp the frequency of the emitted radio wave increases linearly with time from \(f1\) to \(f2\).
 The bandwidth of the system is defined as \(B = f2-f1\).
 The signal is transmitted downwards into the ice sheet through one antenna (referred to by ‘Tx’ for transmit) and is partly reflected back to the radar’s receiving (or ‘Rx’) antenna, where it is compared to the transmitted signal to determine the range to sub-surface reflectors.

 import numpy as np